easterneas/eas-site_ghp/_posts/2020-4-23-Be Creative with GitHub Pages.md

 ---
 # basic post options
-title: Be Creative on GitHub Pages
+title: Be Creative with GitHub Pages
 slug: be-creative-github-pages
 description: If you started your development journey, you might want to have your own website.
 Good thing is, GitHub Pages is there for you!
 categories: [Web Development]